Here are some shed loft illustrations and pictures showing different framing options for adding a shed loft to increase your storage space.

 The big gambrel roof shed above is being used for a chicken coop.
 The customer uses his loft for storing supplies for his chickens.
 You can learn more about these plans here.

-All of my gambrel roof shed plans that have nice loft areas.
+Check out all of my gambrel roof shed plans that have nice loft areas.